LeeAnnEditor/o365hq/blog/Computing is not just about Computers.md

 +++
-title = "Computing is not just about computers" description = "Microsoft CEO Satya Nadella took the Microsoft Ignite stage and shared his thoughts about the future." date = 2018-09-27
+title = "Computing is not just about Computers" description = "Microsoft CEO Satya Nadella took the Microsoft Ignite stage and shared his thoughts about the future." date = 2018-09-27